Skip to Content

 Clerkenwell

-The name of this restaurant pays homage to the traditional Gascony region of southwest France, which is where Chef Pascal calls home.
-His passion for food and attention to detail makes this spot one of the most wonderful places to eat in the whole city.
+Club Gascon’s name pays homage to the traditional Gascony region of southwest France, which is where Chef Pascal calls home.
+His passion for food and attention to detail make this spot one of the most wonderful places to eat in the whole city.

 In 2002, the restaurant was awarded a Michelin star, and it has managed to retain it every year since.
-Chef Pascal has also been named ‘Restaurant Chef of the Year’, so you know that you’re in good hands when you visit Club Gascon.
+Chef Pascal has also been named ‘Restaurant Chef of the Year’ – just one in a very long list of accolades – so you know that you’re in good hands.

 The menu here is designed to take you on a journey across the southwest of France.
-They have an excellent selection of tasting menus, including a wonderful vegetarian tasting menu.
+They do this through an excellent selection of tasting menus, including a wonderful vegetarian tasting menu.
+However, if you’re not looking to split your sides at lunch, the big hits can be ordered a la carte.

 Padella